Running My Own English Teaching Business in Taiwan in the 1970s

 Running My Own English Teaching Business in Kaohsiung

 During the period 1974-1979, my ex-wife and I ran a successful English teaching business in Kaohsiung, Taiwan, a southwestern port city of just over one million at that time.
 Catering primarily to adults, I taught private and small group classes out of my apartment.
 Most of my classes emphasized every day listening and speaking topics.
 There were some classes, however, that dealt with the reading and writing of commercial documents.
 I even taught a few children classes.
-By the time I gave up my business to return to the United States with my family, I had more than 60 students and employed two teachers.
+By the time I gave up my business to return to the United States with my family, I had more than 60 students.

 In this article, I begin by explaining why I started my own home business in 1974.
 Next, I recall year by year how I got my business off the ground and developed it into a profitable English teaching service during the years 1976-1979.